zorbaTheRainy/autotranslate/README.md

 			container_name: autotranslate
 			environment:
 				- DEEPL_AUTH_KEY=aaa11111-a1aa-1a11-a1a1-a1a1aa11aaa1:aa              # (mandatory) get your key at https://www.deepl.com/account/summary
-				# - DEEPL_SERVER_URL=http://localhost:3000                            # (optional) "" (i.e., an empty string) is the actual DeepL server, anything else is for testing
+				# - DEEPL_TARGET_LANG=EN-US                                           # (near mandatory)  The language isn't really changeable on the fly.
+Assumes you want all your files translated to a common language
 				# - DEEPL_USAGE_RENEWAL_DAY=1                                         # (optional) If you put the day of the month your DeepL allowance resets, then the expired usage sleeping will be more accurate.
 Otherwise, it just waits 7 days before trying again.
-				# - DEEPL_TARGET_LANG=EN-US                                           # (near mandatory)  The language isn't really changeable on the fly.
-Assumes you want all your files translated to a common language
 				# - CHECK_EVERY_X_MINUTES=15                                          # (optional) How often you want the inputDir scanned for new files
 				# - ORIGINAL_BEFORE_TRANSLATION=0                                     # (optional) When appending the original and translated files, which should go first?
 				# - TRANSLATE_FILENAME=1                                              # (optional) Should the filename also be translated?